 After discovering a new Japanese restaurant in my neighborhood, I found a new obsession.
-I rarely visit restaurants as often as I did this particular one but I visited Rutsu 18 in Alhambra at least once a week.
-Unlike other ramen restaurants, this one served almost all of my favorite Japanese dishes in one spot including, cold ramen salads, sushi rolls, various appetizers such as takoyaki and even hwe dub bab (a deconstructed sushi rice bowl).
+Unlike other ramen restaurants, this one served almost all of my favorite Japanese dishes in one spot including, cold ramen salads, sushi rolls, various appetizers such as takoyaki, and even hwe dub bab (a deconstructed sushi rice bowl).
 I have tried almost every item on the menu but one of my favorites is the hiyashi chuka, a cold ramen noodle salad.
-Topped with roasted chicken, ham, egg, cucumber, tomato, pickled ginger and finished with a soy dressing, this dish is light but incredibly satisfying.
-Here is my version using soba noodles to make the dish just a tad healthier.
+Topped with roasted chicken, ham, egg, cucumber, tomato, pickled ginger, and finished with a soy dressing, this dish is light but incredibly satisfying.

 - 1 egg

-- Whisk together ingredients for sauce (soy sauce - sesame seeds) in a medium bowl.
+- Whisk together ingredients for sauce including soy sauce, rice vinegar, sugar, sesame oil, ginger, and sesame seeds in a medium bowl.
 Set aside.

 - Bring a pot of water to a boil.
 Cook the noodles according to package directions.
 Drain and rinse in cold water.